Azure/ResourceModules/docs/wiki/The CI environment - Bicep configuration file.md

 # Applied rules

-The configuration applied in our CI environment can be found in the `bicepconfig.json` file in the root folder.
+The configuration applied in the CI environment can be found in the `bicepconfig.json` file in the root folder.
 Next to the corresponding settings you will also find the rational for its application.